Recognition of Prior Studies

 • Applicants are required to nominate one or more course(s) from (a) previous qualification(s) in applying for SCT towards a course.

-• Award for specific credits is primarily based on syllabus match.
+• Award for SCT credits/credit-units is primarily based on syllabus match.
 The course(s) nominated by an applicant in the application must exhibit a very high degree of syllabus match (at least two-thirds match is required) with the course in respect of which SCT is sought in contents and level.
 Moreover, each SCT application is considered case by case.
 All related factors such as course results will be taken into account in considering an application.

 • Each SCT application will automatically be processed for GCT if the number of SCT awards is not yet up to the applicant’s maximum entitlement.